Welcome new players!

 We independently maintain a club rating using a variation of the system used by the NSA.
 When a person attends our club for the first time, he or she will be assigned a rating based on one of three conditions:

 Improving your Scrabble game is a gradual process.
 However, doing so will increase your ability to be competitive against experienced players and ultimately result in your gaining greater satisfaction from the game.
 Although each player has his or her own methods of absorbing new information, we suggest the following to improve your game.

 We suggest you start out with the following "Four Foundations" for improving your Scrabble game.
-Players with club ratings at or below 700 are allowed to use the NSA "IMPORTANT WORDS" list during game play.
+Players with club ratings at or below 700 are allowed to use the NASPA "IMPORTANT WORDS" list during game play.